hhd-dev/hhd/readme.md

 to using Handheld Daemon for TDP, we found that Power Profiles Daemon (PPD) would use aggressive CPU values.
-These values are optimized for devices that have a dedicated power budget for the CPU (e.g., laptops, desktops), which caused issues with handhelds.
+These values are optimized for devices that have a dedicated power budget for the CPU (e.g., laptops, desktops), which causes undesirable behavior handhelds.

 For example, the balanced PPD profile would set EPP to balance_performance and enable CPU boost, which would increase the draw of the CPU during gaming by 2W